msg-CareerPaths/spring-training/README.md

 Online Shop:

  > The owner of the Online Shop wants to see a sales report every morning for the day before.
-TO cater for this requirement, create a periodical job that runs at the end of each day.
-It should aggregate all the sales revenues for each location for that given day and store the result into the *Revenue* database table.
+To cater for this requirement, create a periodical job that runs at the end of each day.
+It should aggregate all the sales revenues for each location for that day and store the result into the *Revenue* database table.
  >
  > Create a `@RestController` with a `GET` mapping for exporting the revenue data for a given date.